-- A freeze on indexation of the federal financial assistance grants.
-The Commonwealth announced in its 2014-15 Budget that it will pause indexation of the total national pool of financial assistance grants to local government for three years (2014-15, 2015-16, 2016-17).
-The cumulative impact on Victorian City Council for the three years totals \$1.75m - 7.
+- 6. A freeze on indexation of the federal financial assistance grants.
+The Commonwealth announced in its 2014/15 Budget that it would pause indexation of the total national pool of financial assistance grants to local government for three years (2014/15, 2015/16, 2016/17).
+The cumulative impact on Victorian City Council for the three years totals \$1.75m and although the freeze has now been removed this is a permanent loss of revenue. - 7.
 Discontinuance of the Community Support Program (CSP) Fund for Family Day Care program from 1 July 2015 \$140k per annum